bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 every 3 seconds.

-Now the interesting thing here is that this code is being reloaded so you can change it and see the behavior change.
+Now the interesting thing here is that this code is being reloaded so you can change it and see the behavior change **without reloading the browser**.

 Go ahead and modify the `Reloader.start_reloading` function and change the timeout from `1000` to `5000`.
 Or change the `"--- reloading ---"` string to `"--- reloading files ---"`.
 You will see a likewise change of behavior in the console.
 You can adjust the timing to your preference.

+This can be hard to get used to but give it a try and as you make your changes below remember that you don't have to reload the browser.

+If this isn't for you just remove the code above or comment out the `start_reloading` line like so:

+{% highlight javascript %}
+//Reloader.start_reloading(["build/yome.js"])
+{% endhighlight %}

 Welcome to instantaneous live reloading, it's the future.